-What is the objective of the Rathbone Greenbank Defensive Growth Portfolio?
+What is the objective of the Rathbone Multi-Asset Defensive Growth Portfolio?

-We aim to deliver a greater total return than the Consumer Price Index (CPI) measure of inflation + 2%.
+We aim to deliver a greater total return than the Consumer Price Index (CPI) measure of inflation +2%, after fees, over any rolling five-year period by investing with our liquidity, equity-type risk and diversifiers (LED) framework.
 Total return means the return we receive from the value of our investments increasing (capital growth) plus the income we receive from our investments (interest and dividend payments).
-We use the CPI + 2% as a target for our fund's return because we aim to grow your investment above inflation.
+We use the CPI +2% as a target for our fund's return because we aim to grow your investment above inflation.

-We aim to deliver this return with no more than half of the volatility of the FTSE Developed stock market index.
-As an indication, if global stock markets fall our fund value should be expected to fall by around half that amount.
+We aim to deliver this return with no more volatility than that of the FTSE Developed stock market index.
+As an indication, if global stock markets fall, our fund value should be expected to fall by around that amount.
 Because we measure volatility over a five-year period, some falls may be larger or smaller over shorter periods of time.
-We aim to limit the amount of volatility risk our fund can take because we want our investors to understand the risk, they are taking in terms of the global stock market.
+We aim to limit the amount of volatility risk our fund can take because we want our investors to understand the risk they are taking in terms of the global stock market.

-Who looks after the Rathbone Greenbank Defensive Growth Portfolio?
+Who looks after the Rathbone Multi-Asset Defensive Growth Portfolio?